assemble/assemble-core/docs/src/overview.md

+# Overview

 **Features**

-- create custom view collections using `app.create('foo')`
+* create custom view collections using `app.create('foo')`
-- use any template engine to render views
+* use any template engine to render views
-- support for helpers
+* support for helpers
-- support for partials
+* support for partials
-- support for layouts
+* support for layouts
-- plugins and middleware
+* plugins and middleware

 **Example**